mfukar/mfukar.github.com/_posts/2015-12-11-haskell-xvi.md

 complete :: Board Choices -> Bool
 complete = all (all is_single)

--- A board is "void" if any square contains no choices, i.e. unsolvable: void :: Board Choices -> Bool void = any (any null)
+-- A board is unsolvable if any square contains no choices: unsolvable :: Board Choices -> Bool unsolvable = any (any null)

 -- A row/column/box is "consistent" if it doesn't break the sudoku rules: consistent :: Row Choices -> Bool